rohitkr158/WebHolic_quiz-pop/README.md

-# WebHolic_quiz-pop
+# QuizWebApplication
-This is a hackathon project on quiz.
+This is a a responsive quiz web application using HTML, CSS and JS by the team WebHolic.